 Students New to DVUSD

-When you enroll your student in a DVUSD school, it is important that you notify the office staff and of your child’s gifted status.
-Services can continue without delay if you provide documentation of gifted test scores.
+When you enroll your student in a DVUSD school, it is important that you notify the office staff of your child’s gifted status.
+Services can continue without delay if you provide documentation of gifted test scores that comply with the testing DVUSD uses to identify (CogAT).
 With a verified gifted identification report, your child will be placed in a gifted cluster classroom upon enrollment.

 If you are new to the state and your child was tested using an identification tool that is not acknowledged in Arizona, you will need to refer your child to take the Cognitive Abilities Test.
 Please bring any documentation that you have, and communicate with the school's registrar and Gifted Specialist regarding your child’s status and history with gifted identification.